some-natalie/samples/resume.md

 **Objective:**  A challenging career growing my technical and interpersonal skills.

 **Profile:**
+* Deployed Rundeck and migrated complex tasks from calendar events, cron jobs, other automation platforms, and handwritten notes onto it across multiple platforms.
+Integrated with SaltStack for provisioning, configuration management, and inventory.
+* Designed and deployed Red Hat Satellite 6.2 in production, migrating from Satellite 5.x.
 * Manage internal migration to GitHub Enterprise, including user support, customizations, and integrations with a wide variety of other internal tools.
 Leading training of support engineers for this tool set.
 * Deployed SaltStack (open source) in two production environments for orchestration and configuration management, each including multiple varieties of enterprise Linux and complicated legacy systems with zero unanticipated downtime.
 * Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Ansible, and Chef.
 Production experience in SaltStack, Puppet, and Ansible.
 * Completed design, deployment, and documentation of Red Hat Satellite 5.7 for production environment.
 * Very experienced in the setup and administration of Red Hat Enterprise Linux (including CentOS and Fedora).
-Also support Ubuntu, Suse Enterprise Linux, and Linux Mint extensively.
+Also support Ubuntu, Debian, Arch, and SuSE Enterprise Linux extensively.
 * Deployed and managed EC2 and on-premises servers, including vSphere and KVM.
 * Experienced programmer in GNU Bash scripting, Python, and MATLAB or GNU Octave.
 Github:  [natalie-](https://github.com/natalie-)
 * Designed and built networks using wide area wireless technologies, IP cameras, and cellular modems in addition to more conventional LAN products.
 * Extensive skills in customer service.
-* Familiar with LibreOffice, Apache, MySQL, postfix, and Samba.
-* Background in project management, equipment and plant economics
 * Excellent communication and leadership skills
 * Engineer in Training certified, Virginia

 **Recent Projects:**
+* Deploy Satellite 6.x (Aug 2017)
+* Deploy Rundeck (July 2017)
-* Administrator on GitHub Enterprise instance hosted on-premises (Apr 2016)
+* Administrator on GitHub Enterprise instance hosted on-premises, training multiple development teams on migration and support personnel for ongoing migrations (Apr 2016)
 * Deploy SaltStack open source (Nov 2016)
 * Deploy Red Hat Satellite 5.7 for production environment (Aug 2015)
 * Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Chef, and Ansible (June 2015)